Anthropology

 • Investigations of statehood and geopolitical boundaries

-• Studies on migration and political structures
+• Studies of migration and political structures

 We prioritize immersive field research, encouraging deep engagement with local communities to deepen our understanding and enhance our educational offerings.
 Essential to this immersive approach is language proficiency, and to this end, we provide a diverse array of South Asian language courses to equip our students with the necessary linguistic skills.